Tumut by Canoe | Paddling to Gundagai via the Tumut River

-Cutting through the rugged ranges and rolling hills of the Snowy Valleys is the fast flowing Tumut River.
-It’s the scenic route between Tumut and Gundagai, passing through and around idyllic rural countryside making for one of the best canoeing trips available.
-The river’s spectacular vistas are matched by the quality of fishing, the Tumut River is one of the finest trout rivers in NSW.
-So be sure to pack your fly rod if you’re thinking of making the journey down the river.
+Cutting through the rugged ranges and rolling hills of the Snowy Valleys is the fast flowing Tumut River, it's the scenic route between Tumut and Gundagai.
+The river passes through and around idyllic rural countryside making for one of the best canoeing trips available.
+The river's spectacular vistas are matched by the quality of fishing, the Tumut River is one of the finest trout rivers in NSW.
+So be sure to pack your fly rod if you're thinking of making the journey down the river.

 The Tumut River winds itself 100 km from Jones Bridge, beneath Blowering Dam wall and upstream from Tumut, to Gundagai where it meets the Murrumbidgee.
 It’s an adventure that we just couldn’t pass up.
 So we set off on our three day journey in two red Wenonah Prospectors (thanks to Paddle and Portage Canoes in the Kangaroo Valley) and a drift boat for company.

 We launched from Jones Bridge, beneath Blowering Dam wall, heading downstream 22.5 km to Riverglade Caravan Park where we rested our weary arms for the first night.
 Nearby is the Tumut River Brewing Co who kindly fed us pizza and kept us hydrated with their award winning craft beer.

 On day two we awoke to one of Tumut’s finest late summer days, eager for another superb day of row, fish, eat and repeat.
 We were spoilt with clear blue skies and crystal clear water as we paddled the 38 km to Brungle Bridge Reserve, our resting place for the second night.